What is a balance disorder?

 We Can Help You Cope With Your Condition

-The physical therapists at Prime Fitness Physical Therapy & Rehabilitation can also help increase your strength and coordination to help lower your risk of falling and getting hurt during daily activities, such as when you walk up or down stairs, use the bathroom, or exercise.
+The physical therapists at Prime Fitness Physical Therapy & Rehabilitation in Brooklyn can also help increase your strength and coordination to help lower your risk of falling and getting hurt during daily activities, such as when you walk up or down stairs, use the bathroom, or exercise.

 Some people with a balance disorder will need the help of our vestibular rehabilitation therapists to cope with their problems.
 In each case, we will conduct a personalized evaluation of your condition and then we will develop an individualized treatment plan.